zey9991/research_report/others/Pendle Problem Set/Pendle Problem Set II.md

 3. **RootData X Influence Index** is calculated based on the weighted sum of the cumulative number of top followers and regular followers.
 4. **RootData Heat Index** is based on the weighted calculation of recent increases in top followers and regular followers.
 The data used for this analysis is from December 16, 2024.

-TThere are only 10 pools above the average and 26 pools above the median.
+There are only 10 pools above the average and 26 pools above the median.
 This indicates that extreme outliers are inflating the average value (the skewness and kurtosis also support this conclusion).
 Given this, pools with values above the median are also competitive and should not be overlooked.

 Let’s dive deeper into these pools: